mj3b/governance-frameworks/ai-governance/fragmented-catholic-ai-governance.md

 A shared vetting standard for Catholic AI tools resolves the fragmentation problem at the point where it is most tractable: the evaluation of tools before deployment.

 Rather than requiring every diocese to develop its own evaluation methodology from scratch, a shared standard provides a common baseline that any diocese can adopt, adapt for local context, and apply consistently.
 Vendors evaluated against the shared standard have assurance of meeting Catholic institutional requirements across diocesan lines.
-Institutions operating across multiple dioceses — health systems, Catholic Charities networks, school systems — can deploy tools under a single governance framework rather than reconfiguring for every jurisdiction.
+Institutions operating across multiple dioceses, including health systems, Catholic Charities networks, and school systems, can deploy tools under a single governance framework rather than reconfiguring for every jurisdiction.

 The standard also functions as a market safeguard.
 Pope Leo XIV has demanded that AI governance ensure technology "truly serves the common good, and is not just used to accumulate wealth and power in the hands of a few."[^12] A fragmented diocesan landscape is precisely the condition that allows vendors to exploit incompatible standards, accumulating data and market position at the expense of local ministries.
 A shared canonical vetting standard closes that opening.